bss114/OHMC_Colaboratory/Protocols/Extraction/1_PowerSoil_QiaCubeHT.md

 - [ ] Follow instructions in software for cleaning instrument
 - [ ] Cover any tip racks that have leftover tips.
 Label them with your name and date.
 Place in drawer under QIAcube.
 - [ ] Remove and discard all residual reagents in DNA extraction waste collection (satellite accumulation area).
-- [ ] Discard tips in disposal box
+- [ ] Discard tips in disposal box and rinse
+- [ ] Wipe the deck first with water, then with ethanol, paying extra attention to remove buffer salts.
+Do not wipe the blue hood with ethanol!
-- [ ] Clean any metal surfaces with ethanol
+- [ ] Rinse and clean any metal surfaces with water followed by ethanol
 - [ ] Clean any plastic surfaces with a quat disinfectant

 ## QC

 DNA yield does not necessarily dictate performance in downstream applications.
 Users must also be aware that they may not be able to detect DNA in low-biomass samples.
 Cherry picking samples and measuring DNA concentration with Nanodrop/QuBit may be performed.
 If using Nanodrop (>50ng/ul), double check 260/230 ratio to ensure >1.4.
 A ratio less than 1.4 may indicate carryover of wash buffers which will cause problem in down stream reactions.
 If this is observed for high yield samples, they may be diluted 100x before downstream processes.
 If the samples are lower yield samples, they may be cleaned up using a magnetic capture protocol like AmpureXP beads.